scafi/learning-scafi-alchemist/README.md

 // Access to node state through "molecule" val source = sense[Int]("test") // Alchemist API => node.get("test")
 ```
+There are several built-sensors (in `checkSensors` there are example about local sensor and neighbouring sensor).
+For more details, please check the [Scaladoc]()
 #### Minimal changes

 1. As described above, the program is *self-healing*, so try to move node and see how the system eventually reach a stable condition: